sorinbratosin/Bachelor-project/README.md

 **Architecture**

-The application architecture consists of three main layers:
+The application architecture consists of four main layers:
 •	Hardware: The IoT device collects and transmits sensor data and the irrigation status to the backend
 •	Backend: Implemented using Spring Boot, handling API requests, business logic, and database interactions
 •	Frontend: Built with React, providing a user-friendly interface
+•	Database: Stores the sensor data, user information, and irrigation status

 **Hardware Setup**